ccabc-b2b/OPE_PricingDataProcessor/README.md

-# OnlinePricingEngine
-OnlinePricingEngine to provide following services
+OPE_PricingDataProcessor to provide following services

-1) To generate price catalogue for a outlet upon request
-2) To calculate price and apply promotions for an order from outlet upon request
+To read pricing json data file from the azure storage container.
+Inserting these json data file in the database.